quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The content of each field is described below:

 Chosen Version:
-: The version that the sender has chosen to use for this connection.
+: This is the version that the sender has chosen to use for this connection.
 In most cases, this field will be equal to the value of the Version field in the long header that carries this data; however future versions or extensions can choose to set different values in the long header Version field.